taw10/crystfel/doc/man/align_detector.1.md

 The default behaviour is to refine only the position components in the x-y plane, perpendicular to the beam.
-In favourable circumstances, you can add option **--out-of-plane** to refine the panel tilts and shifts out of this plane.
+In favourable circumstances, you can add option **--out-of-plane** to refine the panel **translations** out of this plane.
 However, be aware that this introduces additional cross-dependencies and is less stable.
+Add option **--out-of-plane-tilts** to additionally refine the panel **tilts** out of the x-y plane, which is even less stable.

 **align_detector** relies on the program **pede** from the Millepede-II package.
 Usually, this will be installed as part of the CrystFEL installation